Non-Danish property

 If you haven't registered a property you bought before 2024, you have to do so in your tax assessment notice for 2023.
 You must calculate the value of your non-Danish property for 2001 (plus 5%), 2002 and 2020.
 You have to calculate all 3 values nomatter how long you owned the property.

 You find the market values for 2001, 2002 and 2020 by converting the price you paid for the property (purchase price).
-You pay tax on the lowest of the 3 market values which is multiplied by the applicalble tax rate.
+You pay tax on the lowest of the 3 market values which is multiplied by the applicable tax rate.

 1. Convert purchase price |